 Message from the Medical Officer of Health on the Distribution of COVID-19 Vaccines

-It has now been about a year since the start of the COVID-19 pandemic – a year that, sadly, has caused significant personal, social and economic hardships for many people.
+It has now been more than a year since the start of the COVID-19 pandemic – a year that, sadly, has caused significant personal, social and economic hardships for many people.
 It has also demanded a great deal of sacrifice, effort and patience, as we have all worked together to try to bring the spread of COVID-19 under control.
 The months ahead will continue to have some challenges, and we must continue to do all we can to protect our community – however, the good news is that we are also seeing significant progress in the fight against COVID-19.

 Thankfully, safe and effective COVID-19 vaccines are now available and are in the process of being distributed in our region according to Ontario’s 3-phase priority-based distribution plan.
 Please be assured that the Eastern Ontario Health Unit (EOHU) is undertaking every effort to distribute the vaccines as soon as they are received in order to protect as many of our residents as possible, as quickly as possible.

 Due to high global demand, vaccine supply is limited at this time.
 To ensure the available supply is used where it is most critically needed, we are currently vaccinating populations at high risk of severe disease and death from COVID-19, and frontline workers who are at high risk of exposure while caring for vulnerable populations and individuals with COVID-19.